Write Around Town: An Online Writing Course (26 June - 31 July)

 Inspiration is everywhere.
-This 6-week course will prompt you to venture out and discover it... in your regular haunts and in unexpected places.
+This 6-week course will prompt you to venture out and discover it in your regular haunts as well as in unexpected places.

 Write Around Town is a practical and thought-provoking online writing course to deepen your understanding of a sense of place in both fiction and creative non-fiction, and introduce you to new ways of turning the urban landscape into stories.
 Devised to stimulate your creativity and keep you writing, the course will include practical exercises, critique, craft tips, and a close look at relevant literary texts.
 Participants will also receive three city Writing Maps to inspire you beyond the duration of the course.

 "...fiction depends for its life on place."
 Eudora Welty

 Write Around Town is an opportunity to look closely, through your own writing, at how central place is in the creation of characters.
 Whether it's for you or your characters, you'll be encouraged to walk, paddle, eat and write in any city you're in.
 You'll use the city itself - its cafés, art galleries, waterways and sidestreets - as a rich resource for personal and fictional stories.
 No matter where you live or what time of day or night you like to write, Write Around Time will be a writing adventure to inspire and surprise you.